peledies/bw-vpn/readme.md

 sudo curl https://raw.githubusercontent.com/peledies/bw-vpn/main/bw-vpn --output /usr/local/bin/bw-vpn && sudo chmod +x /usr/local/bin/bw-vpn
 ```

+## Updating

+Its easy!
+Just select `update` from the main menu.
+Is going to run the install `curl` again so it will need your `sudo` password.

 ## Configuration

 The application will prompt the user for the following variables if they are not set in the environment: